Sowmya-BH/AIJobBoard/README.md

 # Job Scout + Resume ATS Agent (LangGraph + Gemini)

 ## 📋 Project Overview
 An enterprise-grade, human-in-the-loop (HITL) job scouting and resume tailoring application powered by **LangGraph, Gemini, and ResumeHQ** is an intelligent, agentic system designed to bridge the gap between job seekers and a massive database of **57,000+ job listings**.
-It is an end-to-end AI decision-support workflow:
+It is an end-to-end AI decision-support user workflow:

 **Discover → Rank → Evaluate → Explain → Human Review → Improve → Re-evaluate → Generate → Apply**